Required Documents for HOF Aadhaar Address Change

 Documents Needed from the Head of Family

-When you’re using the Head of Family method, the HoF needs to provide specific documents to support your address change request.
+When you’re using the Head of Family method, the HoF must provide specific documents to support your address change request.
 These documents are vital for establishing both their identity and the address you wish to adopt.
 It’s not just about their Aadhaar; other proofs are equally important to ensure the process is legitimate and accurate.

 Firstly, the HoF’s Proof of Identity (PoI) and Proof of Address (PoA) are essential.
 While their Aadhaar card serves as both, it’s crucial that the address on their Aadhaar is the one you intend to use.
-If their Aadhaar address is outdated, they would need to update it first before you can use them as your HoF.
+If their Aadhaar address is outdated, they must update it first before you can use them as your HoF.
 UIDAI mandates that the HoF’s documents are current and match the details provided.

 Pro Tip: Document Quality